Passwords overview

 Overview

-DreamHost offers the ability to create many different types of users, each of which is necessary for different tasks within the panel as well as interacting with your site.
+DreamHost offers the ability to create many different types of users with their own unique password.
+These users can be used for different tasks within the panel and to interact with your website.

 Sharing passwords with DreamHost support

-Please note that sending passwords over email is insecure and could potentially compromise the security of your password.
+Sometimes, it's necessary to log into a site to troubleshoot an issue, such as WordPress.
+Please note that sending passwords over email is INSECURE and could potentially compromise the security of your password.

-If it's absolutely necessary to share login credentials to troubleshoot an issue, make sure you follow these two steps.
+If sharing login credentials to troubleshoot an issue is absolutely necessary, follow these two steps.

-2. Once your support issue is resolved, immediately change your password.
+3. Once your support issue is resolved, immediately change the test password (or delete the test user).

 There are a few things you should always consider when creating a password.
 These will help to protect your user from being compromised as well as protect other users in the case of an intrusion:

-5. Combine letters, numbers and special characters to make your password harder to guess.
+• Combine letters, numbers, and special characters to make your password harder to guess.

-7. Do not use common words that can be guessed such as ‘guest’ or ‘password’ or any variations of those words.
+• Do not use common words that can be guessed, such as 'admin', 'guest', 'password', or any variations of those words.

-• You can also use an online website to help create a password.
-An example would be passwordgenerator.
+You can also use an online website to help create a password.
+For example:

-Most important, do not share your password with anyone.
-If someone requires access to your account, try alternate options such as creating a new user for them or giving them panel access through Account Privileges.
+If someone requires access to your account, try alternate options such as creating a new user or giving them panel access through Account Privileges.

 The max password length is 31 characters.